samothx/AisParser/README.md

 # AisParser
 A Parser for NMEA0183  AIS messages.
 The parser is written using flow.
 It is transpiled on install to the lib directory.
-The Parser needs to keep a context to ber able to process multi line messages therefore it is implemented as a class.
-The class mainly holds the context for the parse function.
+If not call ```npm run-script prepublish```.

 Usage:
 ```javascript